 - Thinking time allocated to each team to complete an extra end shall be 4.5 minutes per team.

-(Exception wheelchair teams will be allocated six minutes per team) - Thinking time allocated to complete an 8-end mixed doubles game shall be 22 minutes.
+(Exception wheelchair teams will be allocated six minutes per team.
+U-18 and U-21 will be allocated 5 minutes per team.) - Thinking time allocated to complete an 8-end mixed doubles game shall be 22 minutes.
 24 minutes if Coach Interactions are being used. - When the first stone of the game comes to rest, the delivering team's game clock will begin once the opposing team has relinquished control of the house and all sweepers have moved to the side of the sheet.
 The clock will stop when the delivering team's stone reaches the nearer tee-line. - No clocks are running when a stone is in motion after the near tee-line. - At the conclusion of each end, both time clocks are stopped for a period of time (30-45 seconds) as determined by the rules of the competition or the Chief Umpire.
 Each team may request two time-outs per game and one time-out during each extra end (see Rule 6.e) - d.
 Pre-event practice: A practice session will be scheduled for all teams prior to the start of the first draw of the championship.
 Teams will be permitted to practice for a determined amount of time on each sheet of ice on which they will play during the event. - e.
 Pre-game practice during preliminary round: Each team will be allowed a nine-minute warm-up before each game followed by one minute for teams to throw their two LSDs on the same sheet of ice on which they are about to play.
 Teams may throw as many rocks as they want during this time.
 Prior to the pre-game practice, teams will toss a coin with the winner having the choice of first or last practice OR rock color.
 See competitor guide for all championships section to see the pre-game practice process for the playoff round. - f.
 If the schedule permits, Spares will practice during regular scheduled pre-event practice and will be available for selection by the team requiring a substitute.
 If there is a spare pool for an event, this will be communicated in the team briefing. - g.
-In categories with Open BC Championships, the Preliminary Round will be a triple knock-out format and the Playoff Round format will be based on the total number of entries received by the registration deadline.
-The below table outlines the playoff formats based on the number of entries the category receives:
+In categories with Open BC Championships, the Preliminary Round and Playoff Round will be determined by Curl BC based on number of entries.
+Pool play will be prioritized for the Preliminary Round if equitable pools can be created.
+If equitable pools cannot be created the event will revert to a Triple Knockout format (time permitting at host club) A Modified Page or Page system will be prioritized for all Playoff rounds based on number of entries.